-POLICY EC4 Protection of Local Green Space
+POLICY EC2 Protection of Local Green Space

-The following sites are designated as Local Green Space, where development is ruled out other than in exceptional very special circumstances.
+The following sites are designated as Local Green Space, where development is ruled out other than in very special circumstances.

-- A. STATFOLD WOOD The area East of Statfold Lane, bounded by the River Trent and the Mill Stream.
-Designated by the Local Plan as Protected Open Space. - B. CANAL AND RIVERBANK The area of open field north of Dark Lane bounded by the village settlement boundary, the Trent and Mersey Canal and the River Trent.
+- A. STATFOLD WOOD The area East of Statfold Lane, bounded by the River Trent and the Mill Stream. - B. CANAL AND RIVERBANK The area of open field north of Dark Lane bounded by the village settlement boundary, the Trent and Mersey Canal and the River Trent.

-Figure 65: Local Green Spaces
+Figure 5: Local Green Spaces